Monday blues is the feeling of laziness and lack of motivation to get back to your normal routine after 2 enjoyable days of the weekend.

 1. Rethink your job:

 Yet, most people don’t even try to find a different job thinking they are not good enough.
 If you are certain you hate the job, at least make an attempt to find one which makes you feel better.
 You never know, you might find one as soon as you try.

 2. Identify the problem

-If you have a terrible boss, you can switch to another similar job where the boss treats you better.
-If you hate the long working hours or the work you do currently, have a word with your boss(assuming he is not terrible), asking for a modified schedule/role which works for both of you.
+If you have a terrible boss, you can switch to another similar job where you’re treated better.
+If you hate the long working hours or your current responsibilities, have a word with your boss(assuming he is not a jerk), asking for a modified schedule/role which works for both of you.

 The solution might turn out simpler than you think.
 But you’ll never know unless you try.

 3. Do not make your weekends drastically different from your weekdays

 This applies to people who love hanging out.
-If you are one among them, you go missing on Friday night and return on Sunday night.
+If you are one among them, you go missing on Friday night and return on Sunday bedtime.
 You spend the 2 days partying, enjoying, relaxing, hanging out, meeting people and whatnot.
 Come Monday, you have to work as per a predefined schedule.